 After all, when choosing a dog there is a difference between embarking on life with a Labrador or a Dachshund.

-Whereas probiotics are the beneficial microorganisms themselves, prebiotics are a source of food for probiotics and help them grow, multiply and survive in the gut.
+Probiotics definition is the beneficial microbes which live in our gut, whereas prebiotics are a source of food for probiotics.
+Prebiotics help our good gut bacteria to grow, multiply and thrive.
 For more information, take a look at our article What are Prebiotics?
+This name for a combination of probiotics and prebiotics in a supplement is 'synbiotic' .

 Foods and drinks that naturally contain probiotics or live cultures are those that have been fermented.
 Foods that are fermented go through the process called lacto-fermentation in which the natural bacteria feed on the sugar and starch creating lactic acid.
 This process was originally used for food preservation as it stops the food from spoiling, and creates beneficial bacteria, B-vitamins, and enzymes.
 Foods or drinks that contain these beneficial live cultures are: